lightningames/nostrkit/README.md

 - Allow user to generate a nostr npub/nsec (free service)
 - Allow user to pay for selected items only, e.g.
-  - Allow user to generate a vanity npub/nsec (lightning fee)
+  - Allow user to generate a vanity npub/nsec (lightning fee) [see what Edward Snowden did, but rana might be too intensive to run here, not sure if there is a web version or if there something else]
   - Nostr NIP-5
   - lightning address only pointing at their lightning node, or
   - lightning address with a LNBIts account created and/or